 Assuming you’ve applied for the game design position you want. you’ll need to pass the game design test before you get offered interviews.

-We’ll dive into the process and helpful tips for what to do when a studio sends you a game design test.
+We’ll dive into the process and tips for what to do when a studio sends you a game design test.

 If you haven’t read the previous parts of this series, I encourage you to start at the beginning.